mauricew/ruby-twitch-api/README.md

 This library is a Ruby implementation of the [Twitch Helix API](https://dev.twitch.tv/docs/api).

-The goal is to provide access for the newest supported APIs provided by Twitch, while keeping extensiblity for their future expansion.
+The goal is to provide access for the newest supported APIs provided by Twitch, while keeping extensibility for their future expansion.
 These are still in development, as is this library which should remain in pace with changes made.

 Guaranteed supported APIs include:
 *   Helix REST (full rolling support)